CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

----
-**NOT SUITABLE FOR DEPLOYMENT OR PRODUCTION USE**
----

 # KleidiCV

-This project is in the early stages of development and is not ready for use except as a preview.

 KleidiCV is a library aiming to give high-performing image processing functions on Arm.
 It is designed to be simple to import into a wide